sevenval/flat-docs/cookbook/x-flat-jwt.md

 That's all.
 Now FLAT will only permit requests if they supply a token that bear an RS256 signature that was created with the private key that matches the given public key.

-(You may want to try this with the key and algorithm provided to you by the party providing you with tokens, e.g. an OAuth2 authorization server.)
+(You may want to try this with the key and algorithm acquired from the party providing you with tokens, e.g. an OAuth2 authorization server.)

 Let's give it a try: